actionless/pikaur/README.md

 ### FAQ

+##### How to upgrade all the dev (-git) packages at once?

+`pikaur -Syu --devel --needed --keepbuild`

+`--needed` option will make sure what the same package version won't be rebuilt again and `--keepbuild` option will help to avoid re-downloading whole git repo of each installed dev package.

 ##### How to avoid manually importing GPG keys?

 It's recommended to control the keys manually.
 However if you know what you doing, `keyserver-options auto-key-retrieve` GPG option will automatically import GPG keys.